remotestorage/remotestorage.js/README.markdown

 This code is still quite young, and should be considered 'alpha'.
 We welcome your suggestions and improvements!
 Here's how you install it:

 Get a server with apache and php.
-For instance, you can get a debian lenny server at rackspace, ssh to it as root, and run:
+For instance, you can get a debian lenny server at rackspace, ssh to it as root, and run (hitting enter to pick default options where necessary):

 	apt-get update
 	apt-get upgrade